 - You need to complete a minimum of 40 hours of medical interpreter training.

 - Texas does not have a state certification for medical interpreters.
-Therefore, you need to pass an examination from one of the two national organizations that certify medical interpreters: the CCHI (Certification Commission of Healthcare Interpreters) or the NCIHC (National Council on Interpreting in Healthcare).
+Therefore, you need to pass an examination from one of the two national organizations that certify medical interpreters: the CCHI (Certification Commission of Healthcare Interpreters) or the NBCMI (National Certification for Medical Interpreters).

 What 40 hours of medical interpreter training will teach you

 The 40 mandatory hours of training to become a certified interpreter in the medical field teach you much more than medical terminology.

 You will learn the Code of Ethics and professional behavior that rule the interpreter’s performance during a medical encounter.
 You will also learn the Standards of Practice for medical interpretation.
 These are guidelines that cover how to interpret accurately, neutrally, and respectfully.

 The training course will teach you crucial medical terminology, as well as how to work with the many variables that exist in the Spanish language.
 Furthermore, you will practice consecutive interpretation, simultaneous interpretation, and sight translation, because you will often need to read and translate medical forms for a patient.

 Where to find a medical interpretation training program to practice in Texas

 As you know, you cannot take the certification exams until you have proof that you took 40 hours of medical interpreter training from a school that is approved by CCHI or IMIA.

 There are several options available to complete this training.